Located on the Baltic Sea between Lithuania and Estonia, The Republic of Latvia is a country often overlooked by travelers to Europe.

 13. Visit the House of the Black Heads

 Now a museum, this 14th-century building was built in the old town of Riga for the Brotherhood of Blackheads.
 The brotherhood was a guild for unmarried merchants, shipowners, and foreigners in Riga.
 The building had major works done in the early 17th century and it was extensively updated after it was bombed and destroyed in 1941.
 There are all kinds of artifacts here (pottery, paintings, silverware, etc.) and the space is often used for concerts and events.
-Admission is 8 or 9 EUR and includes a cup of coffee or a glass of sparkling wine respectively.
+Admission is 8 or 9 EUR with a cup of coffee or a glass of sparkling wine respectively.

 14. Explore Cesis Castle